A Taste of Georgia - Wine, mountains & monasteries.

 Day 6 – Wednesday August 7: Kazbegi/Borjomi

-In the morning we hike to the famous 6th century Gergeti Church in the shadow of 18,000’ Mt Kazbegi.
-4WD vehicles will be available for those who don’t wish to walk.
+In the morning we head up to the famous 6th century Gergeti Church in the shadow of 18,000’ Mt Kazbegi.
 Afterwards we’ll drive to the spa town of Borjomi and have the evening free in town.
 Dinner (included) and overnight at the Borjomi Palace Hotel.

 Day 7 – Thursday August 8: Borjomi/Vardzia/Borjomi